 Independent software vendors package products for medical institutions’ administrative ease, from clinics and hospitals to private practices.
 They allow for doctors, nurses and office support staff to more readily perform the everyday administrative work that goes with running such an institution, from accounting and finance tasks to managing patients’ medical data, and faxing a patient’s chart over to a referral doctor.

-Cloud-based faxing applications are attractive to ISVs because it allows these vendors to package a more dynamic and appealing product by enabling their product to send and receive healthcare documents via fax from within the application.
-When a clinic’s personnel can log onto one computer program to perform a variety of tasks, rather than being forced to run multiple applications on a one-by-one individual basis, their workflows are made fundamentally easier.
+Cloud-based faxing applications are attractive to ISVs because it allows these vendors to package a more dynamic and appealing product.
+This is because they enable their product to send and receive healthcare documents via fax from within the application.
+When a clinic’s personnel can log onto one computer program to perform a variety of tasks, their workflows are made fundamentally easier.

 A handful of significant healthcare independent software systems are on the market today that benefit from HIPAA-compliant fax service integration, including:

 - Electronic Health Record (EHR) Software: EHR programs are standard across today’s medical institutions.
-Indeed, not having one in your hospital or clinic could spell government penalties, as EHR software tends to cover all the processes that make a medical institution operate successfully and on-par with industry standards.
+Indeed, not having one in your hospital or clinic could spell government penalties.
+This is because EHR software tends to cover all the processes that make a medical institution operate successfully and on-par with industry standards.
 With cloud-based faxing implemented into EHR systems, everything from billing and ordering tests and prescriptions to communicating with referral doctors is streamlined.

 - Radiology Imaging System (RIS) Software: RIS software is an image-centric platform to manage medical imagery and its associated patient data.
 While most other ISV’s products are inherently text and program-based, an RIS application allows for deeper management of things like radiology imaging orders, scans and image archives.
 Like other programs, these images can be turned into reports and charts for more comprehensive patient files.